STEP-dev/Dogee/Readme.md

 ```
 The above is the main interfaces for cluster management.
 For simplicity, we have omitted some trivial codes in the declaration of the APIs provided in this section.

-The HelperInitCluster API is responsible for initializing Dogee environment and establishing connections among the compute nodes during initialization.
+The HelperInitCluster API is responsible for initializing STEP environment and establishing connections among the compute nodes during initialization.
 This function acts differently on the master and slaves.
 Specifically, it parses the arguments from the command line, and then decides whether the current process will run under master mode or slave mode.
-HelperInitCluster should be called in "main()" before any Dogee APIs are called.
+HelperInitCluster should be called in "main()" before any STEP APIs are called.
 You should forward argc and argv parameters of main to it too.
 Note that the master node and the slave nodes runs the same program, but with different starting arguments.
-If you start a Dogee program by command "-s PORT", where PORT is the port number, it will run in slave mode.
+If you start a STEP program by command "-s PORT", where PORT is the port number, it will run in slave mode.

-In master mode, HelperInitCluster initializes the cluster by i) reading the settings from local configuration file, "DogeeConfig.txt" at the "current" directory, ii) connecting Dogee master to the selected slaves and key-value store servers, and iii) forwarding configuration information to all slaves.
+In master mode, HelperInitCluster initializes the cluster by i) reading the settings from local configuration file, "DogeeConfig.txt" at the "current" directory, ii) connecting STEP master to the selected slaves and key-value store servers, and iii) forwarding configuration information to all slaves.
 In master mode, the function will return and continue the execution of "main()".
 In slave mode, HelperInitCluster makes the slave node wait for the connection from the master and respond to the master's commands and it will never return to "main()" (it will call exit() when the cluster is closed).

 The CloseCluster API is used to shut down the cluster, which can only be invoked by \bird master.